 100 Questions to Ask on a College Visit

-When visiting a college campus, you need to stay long enough to ask a lot of questions.
+When visiting a college or university campus, you need to stay long enough to ask a lot of questions.
 That means that you should not rush through your visits, so you can really imagine yourself living and studying there!

-Some of these questions only can be answered by college admissions and financial aid staff.
-Current college students will be able to answer many others.
+Some of these questions can only be answered by admissions and financial aid staff.
+Current students will be able to answer many others.
 To start, here are 100 questions you can ask.

-3. How many undergraduate students attend this college?
+3. How many undergraduate students attend this school?

 4. How many graduate students attend?